allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 - The `autocommit` setting
 - Transaction isolation

 Transactions control data manipulation statement(s) to ensure they are [Atomic, Consistent, Isolated and Durable][2].
 The way to signal the completion of a transaction to the database is by using either a [COMMIT or ROLLBACK][3] statement.
 A <u>COMMIT</u> statement means that the changes made in the current transaction are made permanent and become visible to other sessions.
 A <u>ROLLBACK</u> statement, on the other hand, cancels all modifications made by the current transaction.
 Transactions are implemented by the Database Storage Engine, and in this article all concepts apply for the [InnoDB Engine][1].

+There is a distinction between how DML and DDL statements relate to transactions.
+Data Manipulation Language statements like INSERT, UPDATE, and DELETE (and SELECT ...
+FOR UPDATE) operate in the context of a transaction, so their effects can be committed or rolled back as a single unit.
+On the opposite site, Data Definition Language (DDL) statements like CREATE, ALTER, DROP, and TRUNCATE automatically commit inside the transaction; they cannot be rolled back.

 #### Databases Read Phenomena